Course Title: Biology - Molecular Cell Biology with Bioinnovation

 All required documentation must be sent in hard copy to The Postgraduate Applications Centre, 1, Courthouse Square, Galway immediately once an application is made.

 Discipline-specific lectures mostly take place on Monday to Wednesday and are designed to fit in with lectures offered by the College of Business and Law.
-You are expected to attend seminars in the Departments of Biochemistry, Microbiology and Anatomy/Neuroscience as advertised.
+You are expected to attend seminars in the Schools of Biochemistry and Microbiology and Department of Anatomy/Neuroscience as advertised.
 The six-month research project is full time starting in April.

 Taught modules are examined by formal written examination and continuous assessment.
 The research dissertation for the six-month research project must be submitted by the end of the first academic year of registration for examination by internal and external examiners.

-Research projects are offered by over 20 participating investigators in the Departments of Biochemistry, Microbiology and Anatomy/Neuroscience.
+Research projects are offered by over 20 participating investigators in the Schools of Biochemistry and Cell Biology, Microbiology and the Department of Anatomy/Neuroscience.